 Each year, we lose around half a pint of body moisture and shed a pound of skin during sleep.
 The build-up of dead skin cells, dust and moisture can lead to increased bacterial growth, mould and dust mites.
 This creates an unhealthy sleep environment for your child.

-If your child is between 3 and 10 years old = Every three years
+Between 3 and 10 years old = Every 3 years.

-Between 10 and 16 years old = Every five years.
+Between 10 and 16 years old = Every 5 years

 It is also worth noting that children grow at different rates.
-It is recommended that a child’s mattress is approximately 10cm longer than the child.
-Because of this, it may be needed to renew a child’s mattress sooner or later than the suggested guidelines.
+It is recommended that a child’s mattress is approximately 4inches (10cm) longer than the child.
+Because of this, you may need to renew a child’s mattress sooner or later than the suggested guidelines.

 When determining what bed size will “fit” your child what needs to be considered are your child’s current height standing and how tall he/she is likely to grow in the next year.
 Also, how well is your child able to climb?
 How secure is he/she manoeuvering around furniture?
 Watching their behaviour on an outdoor playground is often a good indication of how ready and confident they are likely to be when it comes to elevated furniture.
 To get started, measure your child’s standing height (foot to the top of the head) and sitting height (seat surface to the top of the head) to get an idea what bed would be a good fit.
 Compare these to our bed height and headroom dimensions for low, mid and high kid’s beds A visit to a sleep centre or store also helps children to be able to road test beds and deem what size is right for them for as we know ‘one size fits all’ is definitely not the case with growing kids!